Russia Recaptures Part Of Kursk Region - UrduPoint

 Kyiv launched a shock incursion into Russia's Kursk border region on August 6, advancing kilometres into Russian territory and seizing dozens of settlements.

-The attack -- the biggest by a foreign army on Russian territory since World War II -- caught Moscow off-guard as its invasion drags into its third year.
+The attack -- the biggest by a foreign army on Russian territory since World War II -- caught Moscow off-guard as its invasion drags through its third year.

 Russia has insisted from the very start it would expel Ukrainian troops from the region.